sourav-bk/Golang/README.md

 </details>

 <details><summary><h3><mark> Context Package </mark></h3></summary>

+ The context package is one of the most important built-in packages in Go.

+ It provides a standard way to manage the lifecycle of goroutines, handle timeouts and deadlines, and pass request-scoped data across API boundaries.

+ - **Why Do We Need Context?**

+ When a client sends an HTTP request, the server creates one or more goroutines to handle the request efficiently.
+These goroutines may execute database queries, communicate with external APIs, and launch additional goroutines for parallel processing.
+All of these operations work together to generate the final response sent back to the client.

+ If the user cancels the initial request OR if it times-out OR want all those downstream goroutines to stop working immediately to free up resources.
+The context package halps how we orchestrate/manage that goroutines .

+ - **Core Concepts**

- Core ConceptsThe context.Context is an immutable interface with four core methods.
+ The context.Context is an immutable interface with four core methods.
-	Done() <-chan struct{}: Returns a channel that closes when the context is canceled or times out.
+  - Done() <-chan struct{}: Returns a channel that closes when the context is canceled or times out.
-	Err() error: Explains why the context was closed (e.g., context.Canceled or context.DeadlineExceeded).
+  - Err() error: Explains why the context was closed (e.g., context.Canceled or context.DeadlineExceeded).
-	Deadline() (deadline time.Time, ok bool): Returns the execution end time if one is set.
+  - Deadline() (deadline time.Time, ok bool): Returns the execution end time if one is set.
-	Value(key any) any: Fetches request-scoped metadata associated with a key.
+  - Value(key any) any: Fetches request-scoped metadata associated with a key.

 </details>
 <hr>

 <details><summary><h3><mark>Data type in Go?
 Primitive & Non-Primitive</mark></h3></summary>